Built-ins

 trim:string s:string cutset:string

-function removes any characters in cutset
+The trim function removes any characters in cutset from the

-.
+beginning and end of string s.
 It returns a copy of the resulting string.

 #replace

-replaces all occurrences of a substring with another substring in a
+replace replaces all occurrences of a substring with another substring in a

 string.